“I’m thirsty, but I guess I should wait for an aquatic scientist before drinking.”

 Having said all of that, if you’re considering taking monastic vows, then I’d suggest you find a meditation teacher and fellow monastic from within that tradition.
 A life-long commitment to a monastic lifestyle is not an easy path.
 It requires stamina, fortitude, a willingness to give up the comforts of the world in order to study deeply the teachings of the Buddha and your own awakening.

 I’m a lay practitioner and teacher.
-I’m not authorized nor certified by anyone other that those who seek my input, the thirsty who want this life-changing water.
-The monastic life appeals to me on a deeper level, but the life I’ve built over the years isn’t conducive to any monastic order and, honestly it isn’t something I’m called to follow.
+I’m not authorized nor certified by anyone other than those who seek my input, the thirsty who want this life-changing water.
+The monastic life appeals to me on a deeper level, but the life I’ve built over the years isn’t conducive to any monastic order and, honestly, it isn’t something I’m called to follow.

 I am called to both service and teaching.
 I am absolutely convinced that teaching others to enter into a meditation practice and those of mindfulness and compassionate-kindness is the one focus of my life I could easily devote the rest of my days carrying out.
 It is my mission.